robertmartin8/ReasonableDeviations/_posts/2022-01-24-reading-philosophy.md

 - Has the book been strongly recommended by credible people?
 - Is the book being referenced by other books I've enjoyed?
 This was why I reluctantly read Taleb's books.
-- I keep a rough mental list of topics I'm interested in (e.g finance, decision making, science fiction).
+- I keep a rough mental list of topics I'm interested in (e.g. finance, decision making, science fiction).
 Any classics in these areas are always fair game.
 - If I've read a couple of books on the same topic in a row, I'll try to rotate to something else.
 - It's important to sprinkle in some "rogue" books, completely unrelated to my interests.
 For example, I recently picked up a book on Danish interior design called *The Book of Hygge* (my review [here](https://robertreads.notion.site/robertreads/d1aa189b12e547799c3a5954b289cb5d?v=c344d511453b46eebace4671761ae631&p=a904e1e1348843e3be343ac2a1a8bc4a)).